eugeniodevv/docs/docs/setup/geyser.md

 - Ensure that the Cloudflare proxy (orange cloud) is disabled!

 After you filled out all the required details, click on **save**.
-Now you can securely connect to your server using the domain, you just set up.

 Please keep in mind that it can take some minutes before your DNS records are applied by your provider.